 Lakeside, California, is a small, rural town of just over 20,000 people.
 The closest big city, San Diego, is only about 20 miles away from Lakeside.
 Known as a ‘rodeo’ town with a rural feel, Lakeside offers a quaint escape from city life.
+To understand Lakeside, take a look at the History of Lakeside article.

 Camping in Lakeside, California